HMB3/habitatIntersect/README.md

 # Background

-This code was developed at Macquarie University in Sydney, as part of the ‘which plant where’ project (<https://www.whichplantwhere.com.au/>).
+This code is being developed at UNSW, as part of a project investigating Invertebrate conservation in the North East Forests of New South Wales.
-The aim was to create a pipeline to rapidly assess the climatic suitability of large suites of horticultural plant species under climate change predictions.
-All over the world, local governments are increasing their investment in urban greening interventions, yet there is little consideration of whether the current palette of species for these plantings will be resilient to climate change.
-This pipeline was created to assess the distribution of climatically suitable habitat, now and in the future, for the tree species most commonly grown by nurseries and planted across Australia’s urban landscapes.
-However, it can be used to assess the distribution of any species (e.g. bats, reptiles, etc).
+The is to create a pipeline that rapidly assesses the habitate suitability of large suites of species under current condictions.
+It could be used to assess the distribution of any species (e.g. bats, reptiles, etc).